 - The Motorcycle Diaries by Ernesto Che Guevara

 Before he was the defiant Che Guevara who led a revolution in Cuba, he was a doctor who decided to ride from Argentina to the top of South America with only his bike, a friend, and a journal.

 Letters From Burma by Aung San Suu Kyi Before Burma (Myanmar) voted in the National League for Democracy in 2015 it was a governed by a repressive, military regime.
 Aung San Suu Kyi, whose father was brutally murdered, was an outspoke critic of this government and endured house arrest as a result.
 This book is a compilation of her letters to a Japanese newspaper during this time.

-*UPDATE* No longer recommended because of the Rohingya atrocities taking in Myanmar under the deafening silence of Aung San Suu Kyi.
+*UPDATE* No longer recommended because of the atrocities occurring against the Rohingya in Myanmar under the deafening silence of Aung San Suu Kyi.

 - The Great Railway Bazaar by Paul Theroux

 A writer’s experience riding trains from Western Europe to Eastern Asia in the 1970s.
 The personal aspect of this novel, as well as the variety of ethnicities and cultures, encountered ensure an entertaining read.

 - The Amazing Adventures of Kavalier and Clay by Michael Chabon

 Set in the 1930s the story revolves around two cousins; one fleeing Nazi persecution in Europe and another looking to get rich quick in New York City.
 They find a connection through comics until other factors disrupt their harmony.